BlackBerry Unified Endpoint Manager: BES Versions

-Prior to version 4.0, BES was largely two separate codebases, with the 2.2 version for Domino and the 3.6 version for Exchange.
+Before version 4.0, BES was largely two separate codebases, with the 2.2 version for Domino and the 3.6 version for Exchange.
 In version 4.0 and beyond, much of the code is integrated, but separate distributions remain for each supported mail platform.
 Beginning with version 4.1.2, the company introduced a newer option, BlackBerry Enterprise Server for Applications, which provides a secure wireless gateway for BlackBerry devices without requiring the device owner to possess an email account.
 The latest major revision, version 5.0, was released in 2009 for Exchange and Domino; support for GroupWise was added in 2010.